cap10morgan/coreosx/README.md

 This script acts as both an installer and as Virtual machine manager.
 On first run, it installs and starts a CoreOS virtual machine.
 It forwards ports 4001 and 7001 from the host's localhost interface to the VM for etcd clients to connect to.
 It also (optionally) adds an entry to /etc/hosts called `localcoreos` for accessing exposed ports from Docker containers, for example.

 The virtual machine that Docker runs on is given the hostname `localcoreos`.
 For example, if you run `docker run -p 8000:8000 ...`, then that will be available at `localcoreos:8000` from OS X.

+## After Installation

+Instead of running `coreosx shell` all the time, it's much more convenient to add this to your shell's init file (~/.profile or similar):

+    eval `coreosx env`

+If you don't have them already, you'll probably want to install the docker client, etcdctl, and fleetctl on your OS X host.
+The simplest way to do that is to use [Homebrew](http://brew.sh):

+    brew install docker
+    brew install etcdctl
+    brew install fleetctl

+Once installed, they should Just Work as long as your CoreOS VM is running and you have eval'd `coreosx env` in your shell (or run `coreosx shell` first).

 ## Additional commands